隐私和 The Trade Desk 平台

 We transfer personal data to countries other than the country in which it was collected.
-We do so under a valid legal framework, such as the Privacy Shield.
-If we receive data under the Privacy Shield and transfer it on to a third party acting as an agent on our behalf, we will remain liable under the Privacy Shield Principles for that third party’s processing of the data.
+We do so under a valid legal framework.
+If we receive data and transfer it on to a third party acting as an agent on our behalf, we will take appropriate measures to ensure that the third party’s processing of the data is in accordance with the framework.

-We transfer data from the EEA or Switzerland to the US under our Privacy Shield certification.
-If there is any conflict between the terms in this policy and the Privacy Shield Principles, the Privacy Shield Principles shall govern.
+We transfer data from the EEA or Switzerland to the US under a valid transfer mechanism.
+If there is any conflict between the terms in this policy and such mechanism, the terms of the transfer mechanism shall govern.

 Note on Privacy Shield: On July 16, 2020, the European Court of Justice issued a judgement declaring Privacy Shield invalid.
 We now rely on other transfer mechanisms for the cross-border transfer of data.
 However, The Trade Desk continues to live up to its obligations under the program.
 Under certain conditions specified by the Privacy Shield Principles, you may also be able to invoke binding arbitration to resolve your complaint.
 Please click here for more information or to submit a complaint.

 We retain the pseudonymous data collected on our Platform for up to 18 months.
 After 18 months (often sooner) the data is de-identified or aggregated and stored for up to 3 additional years.
 This retention policy does not apply to client or partner data.

 We have implemented security measures, including physical, electronic and administrative safeguards, to prevent the unauthorized access to, loss, misuse, or alteration of the information that our Platform collects.
 We believe these measures are appropriate given the nature of the data and our systems, but we make no assurances in this policy about our ability to prevent any such event or the possible harm to you or any third party that could arise from it.